Connor Wong Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Rays pitching staff ranks 21st in the league.

-- The Rays have a 3.73 team ERA that ranks sixth across all MLB pitching staffs.
+- The Rays have a 3.70 team ERA that ranks sixth across all league pitching staffs.

-- The Rays surrender the ninth-fewest home runs in baseball (60 total, one per game).
+- Rays pitchers combine to surrender the ninth-fewest home runs in baseball (60 total, one per game).

-- Bradley gets the start for the Rays, his seventh of the season.
-He is 3-2 with a 3.60 ERA and 42 strikeouts in 30 2/3 innings pitched.
+- McClanahan gets the start for the Rays, his 13th of the season.
+He is 8-1 with a 2.07 ERA and 82 strikeouts in 69 2/3 innings pitched.

-- In his last time out on Monday against the Chicago Cubs, the righty tossed 5 2/3 innings, giving up no earned runs while surrendering three hits.
+- In his most recent appearance on Wednesday against the Chicago Cubs, the left-hander threw 5 2/3 innings, giving up two earned runs while surrendering six hits.

-- The 22-year-old has put up an ERA of 3.60, with 12.6 strikeouts per nine innings, in six games this season.
-Opponents have a .237 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.